Lumexralph/portfolio_site/content/blog/journery-as-engineeer.md

 author: "Olumide Ogundele"
 type: "post"
 ---
-Life they say "is a journey", I am also a strong believer of that saying; I see my life as a journey and also according to one of the tech icons [Steve Jobs](https://en.wikipedia.org/wiki/Steve_Jobs) whom I learnt a lot from his story said
+Life they say "is a journey", I am also a strong believer of that saying.
+I see my life as a journey and also according to one of the tech icons [Steve Jobs](https://en.wikipedia.org/wiki/Steve_Jobs) whom I learnt a lot from his story said

 > "You can't connect the dots looking forward; you can only connect them looking backwards.
 So you have to trust that the dots will somehow connect in your future.
 You have to trust in something - your gut, destiny, life, karma, whatever.
 This approach has never let me down, and it has made all the difference in my life"